pulzze/autoflow-documentation/docs/ids/action-ldap-search/tooltip.md

-Search LDAP for a match
+Searches LDAP for a match